infobip/mobile-messaging-cordova-plugin/README.md

 }
 ```

-> ### Notice
-> Custom attributes and tags, that you assign to the user can be used for future targeting.
-After you set the first tag, you can filter by this tag on the [people page](https://portal.infobip.com/people) on portal, you can also see this tag appear on [tag management page](https://portal.infobip.com/people/tags).
-The same is applied to `customAttributes`.
-After the first attribute is set, you can view it on [configuration](https://portal.infobip.com/people/configuration) page.

 ### Getting user

 There are currently two methods for getting user: `MobileMessaging.prototype.fetchUser(callback, errorCallback)` and `MobileMessaging.prototype.getUser(callback, errorCallback)`.
 They both supply user data model in the callback but the difference between them is that the `fetchUser` performs request to the server whereas `getUser` retrieves user data model from local cache.